-Remember, every cat is different when it comes to what rewards are motivating and how hard they will work to learn something new, so don’t give up if your first try doesn’t stick immediately.
+Remember, every cat is different when it comes to which rewards best motivate them and how hard they will work to learn something new, so don’t give up if your first try doesn’t stick immediately!

 Clicker Training for Cats Fun Kit by Karen Pryor

 Teaching Your Cat Simple Tricks by Arden Moore